YerboiJake97/MemoryCleaner/README.md

 # MemoryCleaner
-Kills Tasks on Low End Laptops to Save FPS
+Kills Tasks on Low End Windows Devices to Save FPS

-Uses batch and vbs to automatically end tasks, and save memory on laptops with low amounts of ram.
+Uses batch and vbs to automatically end tasks, and save memory on windows devices with low amounts of ram.